Sagar2366/QOTD/QOTD/qotd_9.md

 $ kubectl top pods
 $ kubectl logs my-pod
 ```
-Keep in mind the above steps would vary based on the actual issue and more steps might be required for a complete diagnosis.
+Keep in mind the above steps would vary based on the actual issue and more steps might be required for a complete diagnosis. \n